EmmanuelMald/MLOps-vehicle-analysis/docs/co2_estimator.md

 ## ***Feature Selection***

-All the features used was the ones with a MI value higher than 0.2, this is:
+All the features used was the ones with a MI (Mutual Information) score higher than 0.2, this is:

 - ***basemodel***: Basemodel of the vehicle (ex: Forte, F-150, Mustang, etc).